RakshaP25/SEMICONDUCTOR-PACKAGING/README.md

 **1. Burn-In Test**

   Burn-in testing is a reliability screening process used in semiconductor manufacturing to identify early-life failures in integrated circuits.
 By subjecting devices to elevated temperatures and voltages for extended periods, this test accelerates aging and stress conditions that mimic real-world usage.
 The goal is to ensure only robust, defect-free chips move forward in the production pipeline, enhancing long-term performance and reducing field failures.
-  - Burn-in testing is a reliability screening process where semiconductor devices are exposed to elevated temperatures, voltages, and operating conditions for an extended period to accelerate aging and failure mechanisms.
-  - It is used to identify and eliminate early-life failures (also called "infant mortality") in ICs before they are shipped to end users.

 |![AEDT_IcePak_32](./docs/images/M4-L4-4.png) |
 |:---|